LoginRadius/engineering-portal/content/add-authentication-to-play-framework-with-oidc-and-loginradius/index.md

 ---
 title: "Add Authentication to Play Framework With OIDC and LoginRadius"
-date: "2021-06-22"
+date: "2021-06-23"
 author: "Vishnu Chilamakuru"
 coverImage: "pac4j-authentication.png"
 tags: ["OIDC","Java","pac4j","Play Framework","Authentication"]
 ---
 In this blog post, I will write a step-by-step tutorial to add Authentication to the Play Framework Application with OIDC and LoginRadius.
 I will be using [pac4j](http://www.pac4j.org/) and it's [play-pac4j](https://github.com/pac4j/play-pac4j) integration in this tutorial.
-Before jumping into the tutorial let's learn about few concepts.
+Before jumping into the tutorial, let's learn about few concepts.

 ## What is OpenID Connect (OIDC) Protocol?

-OIDC is an authentication protocol that allows user to verify their identity when user is trying to access a protected HTTPS endpoint.
+OIDC is an authentication protocol that allows users to verify their identity when they are trying to access a protected HTTPS endpoint.
 OIDC is an evolutionary development of ideas implemented earlier in OAuth and OpenID.

 OpenID Connect allows clients to request and receive information about authenticated sessions and end-users.
-It allows all types of clients including
+It allows all types of clients, including
 - Web-based
 - Mobile
 - Javascript clients etc...